righthalfplane/SdrGlut/README.md

 # SdrGlut

-SdrGlut V1.27 Adds the Device String to the start up Window.
+SdrGlut V1.27  adds a zoom option for the Water Fall and Power Spectrum windows.

 What is new ?
 ```